void-linux/void-packages/Manual.md

 `qemu-<target_arch>-static` when running the target binary.
 You can for example specify `GIR_EXTRA_OPTIONS="-strace"` to see a trace of what happens when running that binary.

+- `meson` creates a cross file, `${XBPS_WRAPPERDIR}/meson/xbps_meson.cross`, which configures meson for cross builds.
+This is particularly useful for building packages that wrap meson invocations (e.g., `python3-pep517` packages that use a meson backend) and is added by default for packages that use the `meson` build style.

 - `qemu` sets additional variables for the `cmake` and `meson` build styles to allow executing cross-compiled binaries inside qemu.
 It sets `CMAKE_CROSSCOMPILING_EMULATOR` for cmake and `exe_wrapper` for meson